computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 to the 'scripts' section in `frontend/package.json`.

 To deploy, execute `gcloud beta app deploy --no-cache frontend/app.yaml`.
-The addition of `beta` and '--no-cache` are currently necessary to make this work properly.
+The addition of `beta` and `--no-cache` are currently necessary to make this work properly.

 ### Step 5: Push Your Local Database to the Cloud